The Contextual Journal - Seedtag Blog

 Written by Mike Villalobos | Oct 23, 2024 7:11:15 AM

-Traditional television aka Linear TV has reigned as one of the most popular and reliable choices for advertising to consumers.
-However, Connected TV is quickly eroding the market share of traditional TV as CTV continues to rise as the platform of choice among viewers as it offers greater flexibility and a vast content library.
-In the United States alone, eMarketer estimates that there will be 80 million cord-cutting households by 2026.
+Traditional television, also known as linear TV, has long been one of the most popular and reliable choices for advertisers to reach consumers.
+However, connected TV (CTV) is quickly eroding the market share of traditional broadcast as CTV continues to rise as the platform of choice among TV viewers.
+Offering greater flexibility and a vast content library, CTV is becoming an essential part of modern advertising strategies.
+In the United States alone, eMarketer estimates that there will be 80 million cord-cutting households by 2026, showcasing the shift from traditional TV to streamed content.

-Linear or traditional TV refers to the traditional television broadcasting model where content is delivered via satellite or cable.
-Content is programmed and displayed on particular channels at a specific time and date.
+Linear or traditional TV refers to the conventional television broadcasting model where content is delivered via satellite or cable.
+Content is programmed and displayed on particular channels at specific times and dates.

-Connected TV or non-linear TV refers to any television set with an internet connection, offering viewers the freedom to view content on-demand.
-Viewers can use their internet-enabled TVs to stream content from platforms like Netflix, Hulu, and Amazon Prime Video and choose from a wide range of content, live events, and viewing options.
+Connected TV (CTV), on the other hand, refers to any television set with an internet connection, offering viewers the freedom to watch content on-demand.
+Viewers can use smart TVs, gaming consoles, and streaming devices to access streamed content from platforms like Netflix, Hulu, and Amazon Prime Video, choosing from a wide range of programming, live events, and viewing options.

 Key differences

-• Typically, viewers watch programs in real-time on cable, and the content is delivered through broadcast channels.
-Connected TVs require an internet connection and provide content through streaming services.
+• Typically, TV viewers watch programs in real-time on cable, and the content is delivered through broadcast channels.
+Connected TVs require an internet connection and provide content through streaming services, giving advertisers new ways to reach their target audience.

 Traditional television advertising involves placing commercials within programs by buying time slots or pods during specific commercial breaks to reach the target audience.
-The Designated Market Area (DMA) refers to a group of territories considered to be the primary television viewing area for a particular city or metropolitan area.
-The DMA defines the television markets, and everyone within a DMA viewing a specific channel where a brand purchases an ad space will see the same commercial.
+The Designated Market Area (DMA) refers to a group of territories considered the primary television viewing area for a particular city or metropolitan region.
+The DMA defines the television markets, and everyone within a DMA viewing a specific channel where a brand purchases ad space will see the same commercial.

 While linear advertising enables advertisers to reach a wider audience base, the targeting capabilities are more limited.
 Advertisers cannot target niche audience segments making it difficult to target specific demographics or interests precisely.
 Since targeting is primarily based on DMAs, advertisers have restricted capabilities and could target segments where many viewers fall outside the desired target group.